canjs/canjs/contributing.md

 When filing a bug, it is helpful to include:

 - Small examples using tools like [JSFiddle](http://jsfiddle.com/).
-You can fork the following CanJS Fiddles:
+You can fork the following CanJS fiddles:
   - [jQuery](http://jsfiddle.net/donejs/qYdwR/)
   - [Zepto](http://jsfiddle.net/donejs/7Yaxk/)
   - [Dojo](http://jsfiddle.net/donejs/9x96n/)